Atlanta United Eats

 A few moments later we see a Fox Bros. restaurant selling a “Frito pie.”
 We decided to try it, and as soon as they gave us the concoction, Gabe and I looked at it for a moment, trying to accept the fact that someone decided this was a good idea.

 We had a few bites before realizing nothing in the world is worth trying to finish this Frankenstein of a snack.
 The snack came in a Frito bag on a basket, so packability-wise, it was easy to carry.

-But taste-wise… The only thing that washed away the lasting taste of chilli cheese and onions, followed by an aftertaste of Fritos attempting to choke the life out of your tastebuds, was the Heineken and the caramel popcorn from Miss D’s New Orleans Style Candy & Popcorn.
+The only thing that washed away the lasting taste of chili cheese and onions, followed by an aftertaste of Fritos attempting to choke the life out of your tastebuds, was the Heineken and the caramel popcorn from Miss D’s New Orleans Style Candy & Popcorn.

 The Frito pie was certainly the most nauseating way to end our exploration of the numerous restaurants in the Mercedes-Benz Stadium.